Nathan Lukes: High school and college

-Lukes grew up in Antelope, California and attended Center High School..
+Lukes grew up in Antelope, California and attended Center High School.
 He enrolled at California State University, Sacramento and played college baseball for the Sacramento State Hornets for three seasons.
-He was named All-Western Athletic Conference (WAC) after hitting .347 with 26 RBIs and 54 runs scored in his sophomore season.
+He was named All-Western Athletic Conference (WAC) after hitting .347 with 26 RBI and 54 runs scored in his sophomore season.
 After the season, Lukes played collegiate summer baseball for the Victoria HarbourCats in the West Coast League.
-He repeated as a first team All-WAC selection as a junior after batting for a .345 average with 81 total hits, seven home runs, 38 RBIs, and 13 stolen bases.
+He repeated as a first team All-WAC selection as a junior after batting for a .345 average with 81 total hits, seven home runs, 38 RBI, and 13 stolen bases.
 Lukes finished his collegiate career as Sacramento State's all-time hit leader with 244.

 Professional career

 Cleveland Indians

 The Cleveland Indians selected Lukes in the seventh round of the 2015 Major League Baseball draft.
 After signing with the team he was assigned to the Mahoning Valley Scrappers, where he played in five games before missing the rest of the season after breaking his right hand.
-He began the 2016 season with the Class A Lake County Captains before being promoted to the Class A-Advanced Lynchburg Hillcats.
+He began the 2016 season with the Single–A Lake County Captains before being promoted to the High–A Lynchburg Hillcats.

 Tampa Bay Rays

-The Indians included Lukes in a trade with the Tampa Bay Rays for Brandon Guyer on August 1, 2016.
-Lukes started the 2017 season in Charlotte before being promoted to the Double-A Montgomery Biscuits after six games and spent the 2018 with the team as well.
-Lukes played for the Triple-A Durham Bulls in 2019, where he batted .219 with eight doubles, four home runs and 31 RBIs in 91 games.
-He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
+On August 1, 2016, the Indians included Lukes in a trade with the Tampa Bay Rays in return for Brandon Guyer.
+Lukes started the 2017 season in Charlotte before being promoted to the Double-A Montgomery Biscuits after six games.
+Lukes returned to Montgomery in 2018, playing in 115 games and batting .278/.331/.400 with 6 home runs, 51 RBI, and 9 stolen bases.

+Lukes played for the Triple-A Durham Bulls in 2019, where he batted .219/.294/.319 with four home runs and 31 RBI in 91 games.
+He did not play a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Lukes was named to the Rays' 2021 Spring Training roster as a non-roster invitee.
+He spent the entirety of the 2021 season with Durham, playing in 85 games and batting .303/.352/.456 with 4 home runs and 44 RBI.